iwhalen/claude-plays-rogue/README.md

 make run-rogue
 ```

-This should open a window wher you can play Rogue!
+This should open a window where you can play Rogue!

 ## AI mode